Beyond the Binary: Performing Gender Then and Now is a collaborative research project running between March 2022 and May 2023.

 The project has brought together students, public researchers, performance-makers, archivists and academics to undertake original research into historic music hall and pantomime archives.
-Through this research and our exhibition and performance-lecture we are uncovering and sharing new perspectives on performance and gender, both in the past and today.
+Through this research and our exhibitions and performance-lecture we uncovered and are sharing new perspectives on performance and gender, both in the past and today.
 You can find out about our academic aims and objectives here.

-On 29 September, we are premiering Rowdy Dowdy Boys and Saucy Seaside Girls, at the Gulbenkian Arts Centre, Canterbury.
-This new performance-lecture has been co-created with non-binary folk performers, the Lunatraktors and features comedian Mark Thomas.
+On 29 September, we premiered Rowdy Dowdy Boys and Saucy Seaside Girls, at the Gulbenkian Arts Centre, Canterbury.
+This new performance-lecture was co-created with non-binary folk performers, the Lunatraktors and featured comedian Mark Thomas.

-You can hear Helen Brooks, project lead, talking about the project on the following podcasts:
+You can hear Helen talking about the project on the following podcasts: